Optimal $\delta$-Correct Best-Arm Selection for Heavy-Tailed Distributions: Proofs from Section

-Thus, \(\tilde{\kappa} = \eta \) and \(\min\limits_{\kappa\in M^+(\Re)} L(\kappa,\bm{\lambda^1}) = 0. \) This proves the feasibility of the dual problem \(\mathcal{O}_2\).
+Thus, \(\tilde{\kappa} = \eta \) and \(\min\limits_{\kappa\in \mathcal M^+(\Re)} L(\kappa,\bm{\lambda^1}) = 0. \) This proves the feasibility of the dual problem \(\mathcal{O}_2\).

-Since both primal and dual problems are feasible, both have optimal solutions.
+\paragraph{Strong duality.} Since both primal and dual problems are feasible, both have optimal solutions.
 Furthermore, \(\kappa_{0} = \delta_{x+\epsilon}\) defined earlier, satisfies all the inequality constraints of \((\mathcal{O}_1)\) strictly, hence lies in the interior of the feasible region (Slater's conditions are satisfied).
-Thus strong duality holds for the problem \((\mathcal{O}_1)\) and there exists optimal dual variable \(\bm{\lambda}^*=( \lambda^*_1, \lambda^*_{2}, \lambda^*_3) \) that attains maximum in the problem \(\mathcal{O}_2 \) (See Theorem 1, Page 224, \citet{luenberger1969optimization}).
-Also, since the primal problem is minimization of a strictly-convex function (which is non-negative on the feasible set) with an optimal solution over a closed and convex set (see Lemma \ref{lem:001} for properties if the feasible regioin, \(\mathcal{L} \)), it attains its infimum within the set.
+Thus strong duality holds for the problem \((\mathcal{O}_1)\) and there exists optimal dual variable \(\bm{\lambda}^*=( \lambda^*_1, \lambda^*_{2}, \lambda^*_3) \) that attains maximum in the problem \(\mathcal{O}_2 \) (see \citet[Theorem 1, Page 224]{luenberger1969optimization}).

+Since the primal problem is minimization of a convex function (which is non-negative on the feasible set) over a closed, compact, and convex set (see Lemma \ref{lem:001} for properties of the feasible region), it attains its infimum within the set.